thoth-tech/documentation/docs/OnTrack/Documentation/Report_On_Data_Analytics_Tools.md

 features that can benefit educational institutions and other sectors:

-- Data Integration: Track One Studio supports data integration from various sources, allowing educational institutions to consolidate and analyze data from student information systems, academic records, financial databases, and more.
+- Data Integration: Track One Studio supports data integration from various sources, allowing educational institutions to consolidate and analyse data from student information systems, academic records, financial databases, and more.
 - Visualization and Dashboards: The platform offers tools for creating interactive dashboards and visualizations, enabling users to explore data trends and patterns visually.
-Customizable dashboards can provide insights into student performance, enrollment data, resource allocation, and more.
+Customizable dashboards can provide insights into student performance, enrolment data, resource allocation, and more.
-- Advanced Analytics: Track One Studio may provide advanced analytics capabilities, such as predictive modeling, forecasting, and statistical analysis.
+- Advanced Analytics: Track One Studio may provide advanced analytics capabilities, such as predictive modelling, forecasting, and statistical analysis.
 These features can help educational institutions make data-driven decisions to improve student outcomes and optimize operations.
 - Collaboration and Sharing: The platform seems to facilitate collaboration among stakeholders by allowing users to share reports, dashboards, and insights.
 This can enhance communication and